OfficeDev/office-js-docs-pr/docs/publish/custom-protocol-handler.md

 ## Registry key format

 To automatically trust a custom protocol handler that launches an add-in, create a registry key at one of the following locations.
-Note that `<add-in id>` refers to the [Id element](/javascript/api/manifest/id) specified in the add-in only manifest or to the "id" property of the unified manifest..
+Note that `<add-in id>` refers to the [Id element](/javascript/api/manifest/id) specified in the add-in only manifest or to the "id" property of the unified manifest.

 - Current user (64-bit Office): `HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\office\16.0\WEF\ProtocolHandlers\<add-in ID>`
 - Local machine (64-bit Office): `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\office\16.0\WEF\ProtocolHandlers\<add-in ID>`